msokolov/lux/INSTALL.md

 In order to use Lux as a REST service or an application server, follow these instructions to integrate it with an existing Solr installation.

+## EXPath Package Manager

+TODO: links

+Lux is distributed with a copy of the EXPath package manager, which enables loading of standardized extensions to the XPath function library.
+The app server is configured to initialize the package manager, and will load any modules in the EXPath repository.
+It comes with two modules installed: an HTTP client and a Zip file access module.

+If you install the Lux library into a pre-existing environment, and you also want to make use of EXPath modules, you need to add the EXPath (for Saxon) package manager jars to your classpath, create an EXPath repository, install the extension jars to that repository, and install the extensions you want into the repository.
+The EXPath jars are available from the EXPath site, and are also distributed as part of the Lux app server bundle.

+To activate the EXPath extensions, you must provide the location of the repo as the value of the system property "org.expath.pkg.saxon.repo".

 ## Lux source code ##